Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 3 years comprehensive.
 Confirm before purchase.

 Panasonic has been building massage chairs in Japan longer than most brands in the category have existed.
-Their current US offering is a single model, the MAK1, priced at $14,499.
-That price places it near the top of the market, and the MAK1 justifies that position primarily through body scanning precision and build quality rather than feature count.
+Their current US lineup includes two chairs: the MAF1 ($5,000-$7,999), an S-track 4D chair for buyers who want Japanese engineering at a more accessible price point, and the MAK1 ($12,000 and up), their flagship.
+The MAK1 justifies its price primarily through body scanning precision and build quality rather than feature count.

 The MAK1's body scanning system is among the most detailed in the category.
 It maps spinal curvature, shoulder width, and body proportions before each session and adjusts roller path and pressure accordingly.
 For buyers with irregular posture, significant asymmetry, or conditions where roller precision matters clinically, this level of scanning accuracy is functionally meaningful.
 The chair is also quieter in operation than virtually any other chair in the market, which reflects Panasonic's engineering discipline as an electronics manufacturer.

-At $14,499, the MAK1 is not a casual purchase recommendation.
+At its ultra-premium price, the MAK1 is not a casual purchase recommendation.
 It is the right chair for a narrow profile of buyer: someone spending at the top of the market, prioritizing Japanese manufacturing and precision over feature complexity, and for whom quiet operation in a home environment is a genuine consideration.
-Buyers whose budget is under $10,000 should look elsewhere.
-The MAK1's strengths are not sufficiently differentiated below that threshold to justify the price gap over competitors.
+Buyers whose primary focus is value rather than precision should look at the MAF1 in the $5,000-$7,999 band or alternatives in that tier instead.
+The MAK1's strengths are not sufficiently differentiated below its ultra-premium price point to justify the gap over competitors.

 Best for: Buyers for whom Japanese brand heritage, precision body scanning, and ultra-quiet operation are worth the category's second-highest price point.